Ireland eGovernment Awards 2025 Celebrating 23 years honouring leaders in digital government

 welcome

-Stay tuned and register now to get entry updates and event details.
+Stay tuned and register now to get entry updates and event details for 2026

 Listen to why winning an Ireland eGovernment Award is a game-changer